 Where can I get tested for COVID-19 in Penrith?

 In an effort to help control the spread of infection, the Penrith Respiratory Clinic, located in a separate clinic behind Our Medical Home Penrith, is now providing testing for mild-to-moderate respiratory conditions, including COVID-19, influenza and pneumonia.

-The Penrith Respiratory Clinic is open 7 days a week from 9am to 5pm and is FREE for everyone without the need for a GP referral.
+The Penrith Respiratory Clinic is open every Monday to Friday from 9am to 1pm and is FREE for everyone without the need for a GP referral.
 To access the separate respiratory clinic on on 2227 Wolseley Street in Jamisontown, please follow the signs and do not enter the medical centre.

 If you have any symptoms of COVID-19, make a clinic booking HERE.